Johnbalogun/Security-Analyst-Lab/README.md

 Add credentials into Nessus :  <br/>
 <br /> Went back into Nessus to add a set of credentials to prep for a deeper scan.
-Typed in the username and password of your VM into the respective columns in Nessus and ran another scan.
+Typed in the username and password of the VM into the respective columns in Nessus and ran another scan.
 <br />